SandyaDuggana06/SQLForDataEngineering/README.md

 # Fabric SQL Mastery

-A structured collection of SQL concepts, hands-on exercises, and practical business queries developed in **Microsoft Fabric**.
+A structured collection of 340 hands-on SQL problems, concepts, and practical business scenarios designed for Data Engineering and Data Analytics.

-This repository documents my SQL learning journey through progressively challenging exercises, starting with fundamental data retrieval and filtering and moving toward joins, aggregations, subqueries, window functions, and real-world data analysis.
+This repository provides a progressive SQL practice resource, starting with fundamental querying and filtering and moving through joins, aggregations, subqueries, CTEs, window functions, data quality checks, advanced business analysis, and dimensional modeling.

+All exercises are practiced using Microsoft Fabric and organized in GitHub so that the repository can be used as a practical SQL reference and interview-preparation resource.

 ## 🎯 Project Goals

-The goals of this project are to:
+This repository is designed to help learners and aspiring Data Engineers:

-* Build a strong foundation in SQL for Data Engineering and Analytics
+Build a strong foundation in SQL
+Develop advanced SQL problem-solving skills
-* Practice writing clean, readable, and efficient SQL queries
-* Understand how SQL concepts are applied to real-world business scenarios
-* Develop practical experience using SQL in Microsoft Fabric
+Practice writing clean, readable, and maintainable SQL Apply SQL concepts to realistic business scenarios Understand relational data and table relationships Practice SQL in a Microsoft Fabric environment
+Develop data-quality and data-reconciliation skills Understand SQL patterns commonly used in Data Engineering and Analytics Prepare for SQL and Data Engineering interviews
-* Create a structured SQL portfolio for continuous learning and interview preparation
+Build a reusable SQL practice and reference resource

 ## 🛠️ Technologies Used